alonisser/sigterm-talk/presentation.md

 * We need some book keeping on what is processed in our app

-* We need a way to control incoming connections which is separate from processing connections
+* We need a way to control incoming connections which is separate from processing.
+So we can "process" while "closing"

 * Components need to expose an shutdown api - to be called on shutdown

+---
+# The death of a process:

+* Respect the signal.
+Catching it, does not mean ignoring it.
+Usually ignoring sigterm would bring Sigkill eventually.

+* Be careful with child processes. don't leave orphaned processes around.
 ---
 # Signals